The Hanyu Shuiping Kaoshi (HSK)

 The HSK (Level III) is intended for students who have studied Chinese for three semesters (one and a half academic years), with 2-3 class hours in each week.
 These students have master 600 commonly used words and related grammar patterns.
 The test includes sections on Listening and Reading comprehension and writing, and contains a total of 80 test items.

 The HSK (Level IV) is intended for students who have studied Chinese 2-4 class hours per week for four semesters (two academic years).
 These students have mastered 1,200 commonly used words and related grammar patterns.
 The test includes sections on listening and reading comprehension and writing, and contains a total of 100 test items.

 The HSK (Level V) is intended for students who have studied Chinese 2-4 class hours per week for more than two academic years.
 These students have mastered 2,500 commonly used words and related grammar patterns.
 The test includes sections on listening and reading comprehension, and writing, and contains a total of 100 test items.

 HSK (Level VI) is intended for students who have mastered 5,000 or more commonly used words.
 The test consists of sections on listening and reading comprehension, and writing, and contains a total of 101 items.

-- Register online or download the application.
+- Register online with the HSK headquarters form (Chinese) or PCC's registration form (English).
 (NOTE: If you choose the online form, you will still need to send your check to us)

 - Submit the following materials PCC/HSK, Languages Division, C-247, Pasadena City College,